 Lie down flat to perform the breast exam.
 The breast tissue thins and spreads over the chest wall in this position, making it easier to feel irregularities and to feel the difference between the breast implant and breast tissue.

 When you perform the exam, use three fingers and examine the entire breast with slow, circular motions.
-Press slightly but firmly under the edges of the implants to examine the breast tissue closest to your ribcage.
-However, dont use too much pressure near the implants or there could be a risk of causing a leak.
+Press lightly but firmly under the edges of the implants to examine the breast tissue closest to your ribcage.
+However, don’t use too much pressure near the implants or there could be a risk of causing a leak.